SalomePlatform/yacs/doc/modification.rst

 + change the name of the node,

 + read the full name of the node (this field is read only and updated if the user changes the node name),

++ change or add properties.
+These are properties for all the nodes defined in the Block.

 Property page for For Loop node
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''